oktaykarakus/QuantLUS-CPS-v1.0/README.md

 *** For the CPS Algorithm please also refer to:

 [3] O Karakus, P Mayo, and A Achim.
-"Convergence Guarantees for Non-Convex Optimisation with Cauchy-Based Penalties" arXiv preprint. 		arXiv preprint arXiv:2003.04798, 2020. arXiv link 	: https://arxiv.org/abs/2003.04798
+"Convergence Guarantees for Non-Convex Optimisation with Cauchy-Based Penalties" arXiv preprint.
+IEEE Transactions on Signal Processing 68 (2020): 6159-6170. arXiv link 	: https://arxiv.org/abs/2003.04798

 [4] O Karakus, A Achim.
 (2020): "Cauchy Proximal Splitting (CPS)".